Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Estimation strategy

 To depict the causal relationship examined by our empirical strategy, we use Pearl's directed acyclic graphs (DAGs) to visualize the causal relationship in our empirical strategy \citep{pearl2009causality}.
 As shown in Figure~\ref{fig:causal_graph}, controlling for $X$ blocks all of the ``backdoor'' paths from $T$ to $Y$, which satisfies the backdoor criterion and allows us to identify the causal impact of $T$ on $Y$.
 This process provides greater confidence that confounding factors ($U$), such as temporal clustering and homophily, would not bias our estimation.

+We also separate gift contagion into the extensive margin (the increase in the probability of sending red packets) and the intensive margin (the increase in the amount sent conditional on sending)~\citep{hossain2014crowding,liu2014crowdsourcing,bott2020you,cao2020gift}.
+For the extensive margin, we replace the outcome variable in Eq.~(\ref{eq:all}) with a dummy variable $\mathbbm{1}[Y_{gir}>0]$.
+For the intensive margin, we apply Eq.~(\ref{eq:all}) on observations where $Y_{gir}>0$.
+In later analyses, we report the estimations of $\beta$ in the respective regression as extensive and intensive margins.

 This empirical strategy has two advantages in identifying a causal relationship.
 First, it enables us to fully control for the stratum fixed effect, without requiring a specific functional form for the impact of $X$.
-For example, a linear specification, i.e., adding $A_{r}, N_{r}$, and $O_{ir}$ directly into the regression, would lead to an overestimated treatment effect (\textit{Appendix~\ref{sec:si:econometric}}).
+For example, a linear specification, i.e., adding $A_{r}, N_{r}$, and $O_{ir}$ directly into the regression, would lead to an overestimated treatment effect (\textit{Appendix~D.2}).
 Second, we realize that if most strata have few observations, we may fail to measure such within-stratum effects.
 Fortunately, our sample size is sufficiently large that we have a sufficient number of observations within each stratum.
 Note that the average number of observations in a stratum is 8.37.
+Compared to \cite{kizilcec2018social}, which relies on the birthday discontinuity to perform a quasi-experiment, we leverage the gift-amount randomization algorithm embedded in the feature to identify the social contagion of gift giving.